offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * 80 of the service get forwarded to port 9376 of a pod assigned to that service.
  * 8080 of the service get forwarded to port 1111 of a pod assigned to that service.

-Ports may also reference the names of ports in a pod manifest.
-For example, imagine the pod manifest for a pod assigned to a service provides names for its ports.
+Ports may also reference the names of ports in a pod.
+For example, the following pod provides names for its ports.

 ```yaml
 apiVersion: v1